 Group effect parameters

-As you can see in the panels, group effects have a lot of parameters.
+As you can see in the tabs, group effects have a lot of parameters.
 The best advice we can give you is to try and play with them: it’s easy to get entirely new visuals by combining effects and tinkering with their settings.
 You can even make them tempo or audio-reactive!

 To get an index of all effects, please refer to this article.